-Olivier Gervais is a Principal Economist in the Projection Division of the Canadian Economic Analysis department.
+Olivier Gervais is a Principal Economist in the International Projection Division of the International Economic Analysis department.
 His primary interests include economic forecasting, monetary policy, and macroeconomic modeling.
 Prior to joining CEA in 2011, Olivier worked in the Global Issues Division of the International Economic Analysis department.
 He holds a Master’s degree in economics from the University of Québec in Montréal (UQAM).

 This note reviews the channels through which scheduled minimum wage increases over the coming years may affect Canadian economic activity and inflation and assesses their macroeconomic impacts.
 From reduced-form estimates of direct minimum wage pass-through, we find that consumer price index (CPI) inflation could be boosted by about 0.1 percentage point (pp) on average in 2018.